gonimo/gonimo/front/doc/Gonimo-Architecture.md

 with a rewrite of [gonimo](https://gonimo.com), which was formerly written in [PureScript](http://www.purescript.org/) with [purescript-pux](https://github.com/alexmingoia/purescript-pux).
-I was under deadline pressure, and new to reflex so I coded it down in a rush in about 4 - 5 months.
+I was under deadline pressure, and new to reflex so I coded it down in a rush, in about 4 - 5 months.
 The resulting code has basically no architecture at all and is neither really modular, nor maintainable nor easily extensible and also rather error-prone to work with.